-As all construction managers know, equipment hoarding is a common pain point on projects.
-It happens when project managers hang onto a piece of equipment and don’t alert other teams that it’s available - even if they’re not currently using it - to avoid the inconvenience of not being able to get it back promptly when they need it.
+As all construction managers know, equipment hoarding – intentional or not – is a common pain point on projects.
+It can happen when superintendents intentionally hang onto a piece of equipment and don’t alert other teams that it’s available - even if they’re not currently using it - to avoid the inconvenience of not being able to get it back promptly when they need it themselves.
+There are also situations in which superintendents are solely focused on the project at hand and they even forget that a piece of equipment is in their possession but not in use.
+Thus, the equipment hoarding is unintentional.

 This results not only in delays and inefficiencies across the organization as in-demand equipment sits idle, but usually in higher costs as well, since teams will often turn to renting equipment externally to get what they need if their own company’s equipment appears to all be in use.
 Of course, it’s rare that all the equipment is actually being used to its maximum productivity, leading to wasted resources.